-The Defamation Experience is a unique interactive diversity program is comprised of three components; the play which explores the highly charged issues of race, religion, gender, class and the law with a twist: the audience is the jury.
-Through deliberations and post-show discussions, audiences engage in civil discourse that challenges preconceived notions.
-Playwright Todd Logan says,
+THE DEFAMATION EXPERIENCE is a unique interactive diversity program comprised of three components; the play which explores the highly charged issues of race, class, religion, gender, and the law with a twist: the audience is the jury.
+Through deliberations and post show discussions, audiences engage in civil discourse that challenges preconceived notions.

 "Whether we like it or not, we still have major divides in this country.
 Most of us still go to bed at night in cities, communities and neighborhoods that are segregated by race, religion, ethnicity and/or class.
 I wanted to write a play that encourages open, honest conversation that leads to greater understanding and empathy to combat today's prevailing trends."

-After the most dramatic testimony, Judge Barnes tells the audience they are going to decide the matter of Wade v Golden.
+After the most dramatic testimony, the judge tells the audience they are going to be the jury.
 A first poll is taken.
-The choices are for the plaintiff, for the defendant, or undecided.
+The choices are for the plaintiff, the defendant, or undecided.
 The tally is announced.
-For 15 minutes, the judge leads the deliberation.
+Then for 15 minutes, the judge leads the deliberation.
 Jurors stand to explain and advocate their reasons for their vote.
-Questions are raised by the ‘undecideds.’
-Often for clarification, witnesses are asked to repeat key testimony.
-In a case without a smoking gun jurors are challenged.
-A challenge more demanding when issues of race, class, religion, and gender are so germane to the case.
-When a consensus of views have been heard, the judge polls the audience and this final vote decides the outcome of the trial.
+When a consensus of views have been heard, the judge polls the audience again with only the option to vote for either the plaintiff or the defendant, and this final vote decides the outcome of the trial.

 "Students and community members were compelled to grapple with both emotional and rational responses - learning about self and others in the dialogue.
 The conversation continued in the classroom and on social media.
 We return to the themes of the play as they ripple through our thoughts and our lives."